odino/odino.github.com/source/_posts/2015-02-28-mobile-developments-future-is-a-big-question-mark.markdown

 comments: true
 categories: [mobile, android, ios, development, JavaScript, ReactJS]
 published: true
+description: How will the mobile development ecosystem look in 5 years?
+The current landscape isn't very exciting, and I feel there might be revolutions ahead
 ---

 In the past 5 years, mobile devices have taken